nishha77/Google-looker-sales-dashbboard/README.md

 **Introduction**

-This report encapsulates my internship experience, where I undertook responsibilities focused on data analysis in the sales domain.
-The objective was to gain practical skills and contribute to the understanding of sales performance metrics.

-**Background**

-During the internship, I worked with the Warehouse and Customer Service Teams to analyze sales data and customer behaviors for different categories for different years.
-The primary goal was to derive actionable insights that could aid in business decision making.

-**Learning Objectives**
+This project focuses on data analysis in the sales domain, aiming to uncover actionable insights from historical sales and customer behavior data.
+The analysis supports informed business decisions, particularly in stock management and customer engagement strategies.

+**Objectives**

 1. To analyze sales trends over different years.
 2. To identify patterns in customer purchasing behavior.